sudhakarreddyd/reactjs-pwa-skeleton/README.md

 ## Test Progressive Web App

-Once deployment is success, open pwa-app link(You will get after deployment) in mobile After successfull load of page you will get to see an option `Add <App title> to Home scree` click on it and you can see starts showing from home screen and looks as same as like mobile app(all browser controlls will not be shown)
+Once deployment is success, open pwa-app link(You will get after deployment) in mobile.
+After successfull load of page you will get to see an option `Add <App title> to Home scree` click on it and you can see starts showing from home screen and looks as same as like mobile app(all browser controlls will not be shown)

 ## Learn More